Fix a Heart: Composition

 "Fix a Heart" is a pop piano ballad with a length of three minutes and thirteen seconds.
 According to the digital sheet music published at Musicnotes.com by Alfred Publishing, it is composed in the key of C major and has a tempo of 54 beats per minute.
 Lovato's vocals span from the low note of A3 to the high note of E5.
-The singer performs the verses in a low register, while the chorus is sang in a higher note.
+The singer performs the verses in a low register, while the chorus is sung in a higher note.
 Sputnikmusic's Raul Stanciu noted that the singer's voice "never go[es] full power, only for the chorus".
 Similarly, Rick Florino of Artistdirect wrote that the artist "breaks from a whisper into [a] stadium-size refrain".
 The track has been described by some critics and the singer herself as a breakup song, which is demonstrated in the chorus, "Baby, I just ran out of band-aids/ I don't even know where to start/ 'Cause you can bandage the damage/ You never really can fix a heart".
 Jenny Chen of Neon Tommy wrote that Lovato "openly admits her weaknesses, including an ability to move on from a broken heart left behind by a former love".
 Regarding the line "You never really can fix a heart", the artist told Glamour that, "I think every time you get your heart broken, there's a little piece of it that chips away, and I don't think you ever get that piece back.
 But I think you're able to bandage it with time and with new people and other things that make you happy".

 Other publications, such as PopMatters, BlogCritics, and Entertainment Weekly, suggested that the track referenced Lovato's previous problems with self-harm, specifically in the lines "I try to sever ties and I/ Ended up with wounds to bind/ Like you're pouring salt in my cuts/ And I just ran out of band-aids".
 Jason Scott of Blogcritics noted that, "If [the singer has] learned one thing this past year, it's how to be brutally and often painfully honest".
 Chris Willman of Reuters wrote: "The metaphors in the tender, fatalistic 'Fix a Heart' should raise eyebrows, given Lovato's pre-treatment history of cutting".